Automotive Skills Practice Plan

 - Water Bucket Calibration — DIY precision torque wrench verification

-- Air and Battery Tool Strategy — Tool purchasing philosophy
+- Air and Battery Tool Strategy — Hybrid pneumatic/battery tooling and compressor selection

 Created: February 2026